Redesigning the flight change experience

 Survey (161 respondents) to learn about guests’ rationale for changing reservations on their preferred platform

-Interviews with usability tests (8 sessions) on the current system to scope down the problem and understand user perspectives
+Interviews with rapid usability tests (8 sessions) on the current system to scope down the problem and understand user perspectives

 We designed a survey using Typeform to learn about user preferences from the largest user base possible.
 We gathered demographic data about age, travel purpose (business or leisure), and mileage plan to see if these were important factors that affected their change preferences.
 From this stage, we saw a general lack of confidence in the guest’s ability to navigate the online change system.